ARE YOU READY FOR WHAT TO EXPECT DURING LABOR?

 It happens once you are fully dilated and your baby is ready to come out.

-I can only describe the ring of fire as a burning sensation as your cervix stretches and enables passage for your baby.
+I can only describe the ring of fire like a burning sensation as your cervix stretches and enables passage for your baby.

 In the moment it will feel as though you just can’t take anymore.